TeachBooks/Structural_Design_Essentials/book/intro.md

 - [Github](https://github.com/TeachBooks/Quick_Reference) as platform to allow easy-access to and reuse of the open source material
 - [MyST Markdown](https://myst-parser.readthedocs.io/en/latest/syntax/typography.html), the language for the text source, an easy-to-learn markup syntax

-The editors hope this fresh edition will serve new generations of students and professionals with their daily work in designing civil engineering and building structures.
+The editors hope this fresh edition will continue to serve new generations of students and professionals with their daily work in designing civil engineering and building structures.
 We also hope that you as reader will contribute, so that frequent updates can be published.
 To that end, please use the form at the lower end of this page, or directly link to our github environment.

 > **A little history...**
 >